ChristianMarzianGithub/TexasHoldem-Backend/README.md

 - `initialStack` must be large enough to post both blinds (at least `2 * bigBlind`).
 - Requests missing a body or containing invalid blind values return `400 Bad Request` with a descriptive message rather than a generic server error.
+- Table responses expose configuration and seating only; internal deck state is always hidden from API consumers.

 ### Testing
 ```bash